 Department of Elementary and Secondary Education.
-The Department of Elementary and Secondary Education serves the student population from kindergarten through 12th grade by providing support for students, educators, schools and districts and by providing state leadership.
-The Department of Elementary and Secondary Education is governed by the Executive Office of Education and by the Board of Education, which includes 11 members.
-There are 322 school districts in the Commonwealth, serving over 940,000 students.
+The Department of Elementary and Secondary Education (DESE) serves the student population from kindergarten through 12th grade by providing support for students, educators, schools and districts and by providing state leadership for elementary, secondary, vocational-technical, and adult basic education.
+There are 322 school districts in the Commonwealth, serving over 950,000 students.
+DESE is governed by the Board of Elementary and Secondary Education, which includes 11 members.
+The